Look both ways but kiss your arse goodbye anyway

 Actually, that’s probably not entirely true.
 The really bad ones usually have lots of annoying screaming, people eating snot and Stephen Chow pretending to laugh until food falls out of his mouth.

 But good goddamn do they get it right when they get it right.
 The last of the contemporary HK directors that I considered worthy of following each and every project that came down the chute was Johnnie To, with his atmospheric and contemplative crime dramas.
-Now I have to look out for this chap, Soi Cheang, as well, because I haven’t seen something this good in a while.
+Now I have to look out for this chap, Soi Cheang, as well, because I haven’t seen something this good in a long while.

 The problem is that it won’t be easy to translate the ineffable ways in which this very slight, very moody, and virtually silent flick gets everything so right into a worthwhile film review.
 Of course, it’s never stopped me before, so it’s not going to stop me now, is it?